PZebarth/PostGreSQL-Relational-Databases/README.md

 > * i.
 Hint: you can store the (up/down) value of the vote as the values 1 and -1 respectively. <br>
 > * ii.
 If the user who cast a vote gets deleted, then all their votes will remain, but will become dissociated from the user. <br>
 > * iii.
 If a post gets deleted, then all the votes for that post should be automatically deleted too. <br>
-2. Guideline #2: here is a list of queries that Udiddit needs in order to support its website and administrative interface.
-Note that you don’t need to produce the DQL for those queries: they are only provided to guide the design of your new database schema. <br>
+2. Guideline #2: Here is a list of queries that Udiddit needs in order to support its website and administrative interface.
+Note that I don’t need to produce the DQL for those queries: they are only provided to guide the design of my new database schema. <br>
 > * A.	List all users who haven’t logged in in the last year. <br>
 > * B.	List all users who haven’t created any post. <br>
 > * C.	Find a user by their username. <br>